haskus/haskus-manual/source/system/building/automatic_building.rst

 .. _haskus-system-build-tool:

 ==============================================================================
-Building systems: the automated way
+``haskus-system-build`` tool
 ==============================================================================

-Building and testing your own systems based on ``haskus-system`` requires quite a few steps: configuring and building a Linux kernel, etc.
+Building and testing your own systems based on ``haskus-system`` requires :ref:`quite a few steps <haskus-system-build-steps>`: configuring and building a Linux kernel, etc.

 Hopefully we have built a tool called ``haskus-system-build`` that performs all these steps automatically (details are explained in the next chapter if you want